2000 United States House of Representatives elections in Florida: Overview

 The table below shows the total number and percentage of votes, as well as the number of seats gained and lost by each political party in the election for the United States House of Representatives in Florida.
 All vote totals come from the Florida Secretary of State's website along with the individual counties' election department websites.

-Districts

 District 1

 Republican Joe Scarborough was first elected in 1994 and decided to seek a fourth term in 2000.
 During the primary, Scarborough was challenged by Pensacola attorney David Condon.
 As expected, Scarborough prevailed over Condon, winning by a margin of 77.4%-22.6%.
 This was the only seat tantamount to the election in Florida, because the winner of the Republican primary would face no Democratic opposition.
 In the general election on November 7, 2000, Scarborough received only token opposition from four write-in candidates - Dave Blue, Mark Coutu, Fred Hoole, and Dudley Wiley.
 Scraborough won the election with 99.5% of the vote.